Kaltsoon/nosql/README.md

 # Introduction to NoSQL Databases

+> [!WARNING]
+> Read this section carefully before heading further into the materials!

 What are NoSQL database management systems, and how do they differ from relational database management systems?
 What is the MongoDB database management system, and how can it be used to store and manage data?
 How can MongoDB be used with the Python programming language to implement a database application?
 The purpose of this course is to answer these and other questions related to NoSQL database management systems.

 During this course, we will learn the principles of NoSQL database management systems, how they differ from relational database management systems and what their benefits, challenges, and practical applications are.
 The course covers in more detail the principles of a widely adopted MongoDB database management system and how to use it in database application development with the Python programming language.